xiaoxinshiwo/dhtml-diagram-issues/README.md

 ### from official diagram.js?v=5.0.0 library (github https://github.com/DHTMLX/react-diagram-demo)
 ![image](https://user-images.githubusercontent.com/24218496/197916834-970f8a41-83be-46b0-bfd3-362402cbba36.png)

 # 2.Why diagram scale turns to be 1 whatever I configured?
-Because of that, I can't zoom in or zoom out.
+Because of that, I can't zoom in or zoom out.--resolved this by removing autoplacement.placemode property:"radial".
 ## render twice
 This function in diagram.js from your js library called twice, first time scale is actually I configured, but the second time it became to be 1
 ```js